pouyabey/IT-Learning-Log/Experience-01/Day-04.md

 - Start a Windows Update and Patch Management project using Microsoft Intune. | Completed ✅
 - BitLocker Encryption and Recovery Key Audit | Completed ✅
 - Create a Bitlocker Policy | Completed ✅
-- Troubleshoot and repair several laptops.
+- Troubleshoot and repair several laptops. | Will Continue Tomorrow
 - Prepare new computers for incoming employees. | Completed ✅
-- Explore ways to better organize and manage IT devices and equipment in storage.
+- Explore ways to better organize and manage IT devices and equipment in storage. | Completed ✅

 ---